MichaelELeonard/Home_Sales/README.md

 <br>

-#### What is the average price for a four-bedroom house sold for each year?
+#### Query # 1 - What is the average price for a four-bedroom house sold for each year?
 <img src="ReadMe Pics/Pic 5.png" width="215" height="145">

-#### What is the average price of a home for each year the home was built, that has three bedrooms and three bathrooms?
+#### Query # 2 - What is the average price of a home for each year the home was built, that has three bedrooms and three bathrooms?
 <img src="ReadMe Pics/Pic 6.png" width="214" height="220">

-#### What is the average price of a home for each year the home was built, that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?
+#### Query # 3 - What is the average price of a home for each year the home was built, that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?
 <img src="ReadMe Pics/Pic 7.png" width="218" height="215">

-#### What is the average price of a home per "view" rating having an average home price greater than or equal to $350,000?
+#### Query # 4 - What is the average price of a home per "view" rating having an average home price greater than or equal to $350,000?
 Determine the run time for this query.
 <img src="ReadMe Pics/Pic 8.png" width="272" height="476">

 ## The temporary table was cached, and the final query was re-run to check for processing time improvements